-Our team seeks interns to provide essential support within each of our departments during the summer 2018 semester.
-Ideal interns will relish a significant learning opportunity that puts them at the heart of our organization, in direct support of our critical staff, as well as multi-faceted programs and events that touch on a unique collection of artifacts that celebrate the richness of Chinese history, art, culture, and the contributions of Chinese Americans.
+Our team seeks interns to provide essential support within each of our departments during the summer 2019 semester.
+Ideal interns will relish a significant learning opportunity that puts them at the heart of our organization, as well as in direct support of our critical staff and multi-faceted programs, all of which touch on a unique collection of artifacts celebrating the richness of Chinese history, art, culture, and the contributions of Chinese Americans.
 School credit can be arranged.
 Positions are available in the following areas of concentration:

 Membership and Collections Database Intern